Water World Lloret: Description

-Reception

-Magazine Sur in English commented that Water World was "one of Spain's best water parks" and "a favourite of foreign tourists," noting that 60% of its visitors come from outside Spain.
+Magazine Sur in English commented that Water World was "one of Spain's best water parks" and "a favourite of foreign tourists", noting that 60% of its visitors come from outside Spain.
 Additionally, Europe This Way noted the park "makes for a great day out with children".
 Camping website Cala Llevado recommended the park, saying that some of the attractions are "truly exceptional" and naming the Storm water slide the "standout attraction".

+Water World operates 16 water slides: